Bayern held by Freiburg at home, Dortmund wins in Bundesliga

-BERLIN (AP) - Freiburg striker Lucas Hoeler struck late for a 1-1 draw at Bayern Munich on Saturday, damaging the defending champion's bid to keep the pressure on Borussia Dortmund ahead of their encounter next weekend.
+BERLIN (AP) - Bayern Munich's attempt to keep the pressure on Borussia Dortmund ahead of their Bundesliga encounter next weekend was undermined after conceding a late draw with Freiburg on Saturday.

 Dortmund held on for a 1-0 win at Wolfsburg and will lead by four points before Bayern's visit on Saturday.